COM6012/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 - **Pipeline**.
 A Pipeline chains multiple Transformers and Estimators together to specify an ML workflow.
 - **Parameter**.
 Transformers and Estimators share a common API for specifying parameters.

-A list of some of the available ML features is available [here](http://spark.apache.org/docs/4.1.0/ml-features.html).
+A list of some of the available ML features is available at: [Extracting, transforming and selecting features](http://spark.apache.org/docs/4.1.0/ml-features.html).

 **Clarification on whether Estimator is a transformer**.
 See [Estimators](https://spark.apache.org/docs/4.1.0/ml-pipeline.html#estimators)
 > An Estimator abstracts the concept of a learning algorithm or any algorithm that fits or trains on data.
 Technically, an Estimator implements a method fit(), which accepts a DataFrame and produces a Model, which is a Transformer.
 For example, a learning algorithm such as LogisticRegression is an Estimator, and calling fit() trains a LogisticRegressionModel, which is a Model and hence a **Transformer**.